 BatchInjector class supports injecting batches into blocks:

 interface BatchInjector: // Called when a new block is created and before any batches are added.
 A list of // batches to insert at the beginning of the block must be returned.
 A StateView // is provided for inspecting state as of the previous block. block_start(string previous_block_id) -> list<Batch> // Called before inserting the incoming batch into the pending queue for the // given block.
 A list of batches to insert before this batch must be returned. before_batch(string previous_block_id, Batch batch) -> list<Batch> // Called after inserting the incoming batch into the pending queue for the // given block.
 A list of batches to insert after this batch must be returned. after_batch(string previous_block_id, Batch batch) -> list<Batch> // Called just before finalizing and completing a Block.
 An ordered list of batches // that will be committed in the block is passed in.
 A list of batches to insert at // the end of the block must be returned. block_end(string previous_block_id, list<Batch> batches) -> list<Batch>

 The BlockPublisher (part of the journal) will call each of the methods at the appropriate times for all included BatchInjectors, thus injecting batches into the new block.

-is similar to configuring the consensus module loaded by the validator.
+setting; this is similar to configuring the consensus module loaded by

 This setting is controlled using the existing Settings transaction family.
 Take care when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.

-each block.
-On-chain validation rules are stored as a string in the setting
+for each block.
+On-chain validation rules are stored as a string in the

 Validation rules use the following simple syntax: